scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/create-cluster-multidc.rst

 - **cluster_name** - Set the selected cluster_name
 - **seeds** - Specify the IP of the node you chose to be a seed node.
 New nodes will use the IP of this seed node to connect to the cluster and learn the cluster topology and state.
-- **listen_address** - IP address that the Scylla use to connect to other Scylla nodes in the cluster
+- **listen_address** - IP address that the ScyllaDB use to connect to other ScyllaDB nodes in the cluster
 - **endpoint_snitch** - Set the selected snitch
 - **rpc_address** - Address for CQL client connection

 3. In the ``cassandra-rackdc.properties`` file, edit the rack and data center information.
 The file can be found under ``/etc/scylla/``.

 To save bandwidth, add the ``prefer_local=true`` parameter.
-Scylla will use the node private (local) IP address when the nodes are in the same data center.
+ScyllaDB will use the node private (local) IP address when the nodes are in the same data center.

 4. Start the nodes.